newhuo-tech/hk-docs/source/index.html.md

 ## Get all Supported Trading Symbol

-This endpoint returns all Huobi Hong Kong's supported tradable symbols.
+This endpoint returns all New Huo Hong Kong's supported tradable symbols.

 ### HTTP Request